bidyut-25/Credit_Card_Fraud_Detection/README.md

 - **Data Handling:** Efficiently managed a highly imbalanced dataset using **SMOTE (Synthetic Minority Over-sampling Technique)** to avoid model bias.
 - **Model Optimization:** Utilized **Hyperparameter Tuning with GridSearchCV** to find the optimal parameters for a **Random Forest Classifier**, significantly improving the model's performance.
 - **Actionable Evaluation:** Evaluated the model using industry-relevant metrics like **Precision, Recall, and F1-score**, focusing on the model's ability to minimize **false negatives (missed fraud)**.
-- **REST API:** Built a **RESTful API using Flask** to expose the model for real-time predictions.
-- **Deployment:** Deployed the model to a live, publicly accessible endpoint to showcase a complete machine learning solution.

 ## 🛠️ Technologies Used